-Why are you giving me this booklet?
-Page What is the value and purpose of visitation?Page What should I expect during the visitation planning process?Page Why do children benefit from frequent and meaningful visitation?Page Are there other people, besides the parents, with whom the child will visit?Page What are normal expectations, emotions and feelings before, during or after visits?Page How will I be involved in the actual visit?Page What happens if a parent misses a visit?Page Who can I talk to if I have a concern about visitation?Page
+Why are you giving me this handbook?Page What is the value and purpose of visitation?Page 1-2 What should I expect during the visitation planning process?Page 3-4 How do children benefit from frequent and meaningful visitation?Page 4- What are the normal expectations, emotions and feelings, that occur before, during and after family visits?
+How will I be involved in the actual visit?Page 9-10 What happens if a parent misses a visit?
+Page 11-12 Who can I talk to if I have a concern about visitation?Page 12 MANAGE